flavienbwk/book-devops/eng/AUDIOBOOK.md

 It's fortunate that your organization has silos.
 For instance, they might consist of experts in organic chemistry, experts on the political science of a specific world region, or masters of a particular technology.

 The creation of a silo is often essential to cater to an expertise requirement.
-This silo becomes necessary because this specialized expertise requires a structure tailored to its tasks (specialized tools and practices, advanced machinery, specific standard rooms).
+This silo becomes necessary because this specialized expertise requires a structure tailored to its tasks.
 The key is to have tools and practices to let this silo communicate with the rest of your organization.

 Undesirable silos emerge when the company doesn't provide teams with the tools they need to work effectively.
 Individuals then take initiatives to find more efficient alternatives.
 This is a predictable "immune" response when employees face deteriorating work conditions.